dell/dellemc-openmanage-ansible-modules/docs/modules/ome_application_network_address.rst

   ipv4_configuration (optional, dict, None)
     IPv4 network configuration.

-    *Warning* Ensure that you have an alternate interface to access OpenManage Enterprise as these options can change the current IPv4 address for *hostname*.
+    \ :emphasis:`Warning`\  Ensure that you have an alternate interface to access OpenManage Enterprise as these options can change the current IPv4 address for \ :emphasis:`hostname`\ .

     enable (True, bool, None)